 Definition: Letter of recommendation

-A recommendation letter is written by an academic or professional supervisor vouching for the applicant’s good character.1 A student should ask for a recommendation letter if they are considered for a certain educational program.
+A recommendation letter is commonly written by an academic or professional supervisor vouching for the applicant’s good character, competencies, and academic work.
+A student should ask for a recommendation letter if they are considered for a certain educational program.
+A recommendation letter for graduate school can significantly influence the admission committee’s decision, providing a personalized glimpse into the applicant’s qualifications beyond transcripts and test scores.

 Letter of recommendation: Whom to ask